Skip to main content

 Betting Round means a period of play during which each active player, in order, has the option to check, bet or fold until all wagers have been matched or reached the maximum number of raises;

-Blind a pre-determined contribution to the pot placed by a selected player or players before the first card is dealt.
+Blind means a pre-determined contribution to the pot placed by a selected player or players before the first card is dealt.
 The blind is a live wager, which can win the pot if no further contributions to the pot are made;

 Call means a wager made in an amount equal to the immediately preceding wager;